sveltejs/kit/documentation/docs/40-best-practices/03-auth.md

 title: Auth
 ---

 Auth refers to authentication and authorization, which are common needs when building a web application.
-Authentication means checking that the user is who they say they are by checking their provided credentials.
-Authorization means checking which actions they are allowed to take.
+Authentication means verifying that the user is who they say they are based on their provided credentials.
+Authorization means determining which actions they are allowed to take.

 ## Sessions vs tokens